 In just the last few years, more web browsers have become accessible, and screen reader users can greatly benefit by becoming familiar with multiple browsers.
 Websites are complex animals.
 When things go wrong with one browser, your first line of defense is often to switch browsers.
 Each browser has strengths and weaknesses, so you can pick and choose features among them to get the best browsing experience.
 And once you are comfortable with one browser, it’s not hard to pick up the basics of the others.

 When One Web Browser Is Not Enough: A Guide for Windows Screen Reader Users by David Kingsbury, Assistive Technology Instructor at the Carroll Center for the Blind, is meant to help JAWS, NVDA, and Windows Narrator users to effectively use the four leading web browsers – Google Chrome, Mozilla Firefox, Internet Explorer, and Microsoft Edge – in ways that build on the strengths of each of them.
 Topics covered include: recent trends in web browser and screen reader usage; web accessibility criteria; screen reader keystrokes and strategies for efficiently accessing and navigating websites; browser menu structure; useful web browser features and commands; and JAWS, NVDA and Narrator customizations.
 Two appendices – a list of keystrokes and a glossary of Internet terms – are included for convenient reference.

-*You will receive an email with a link to download the Word format version upon purchase.
-This download link is contained within a table, so please arrow through to find the Word format link to receive your book.
+*You will receive an email with links to download both the Word and Braille Ready Format (.BRF) versions upon purchase.
+These download links are contained within a table, so please arrow through to find the Word version or Braille Ready Format link to receive your book.